 Brief Bio: Michael H. Cohen focuses on healthcare & life sciences clients such as physician practices, medical device and dietary supplement manufacturers, and healthcare ventures (from medical spas to MSOs to mobile medical apps).
-Michael served as Assistant Professor of Medicine at Harvard Medical School and Adjunct faculty at Harvard School of Public Health, Author of 6 leading books on Health and Wellness Law, Recognized for his contribution to international health law and policy.
-Michael H. Cohen is a thought leader in health care law, pioneering legal strategies and solutions for clients in traditional and emerging health and wellness markets.
+Michael served as Assistant Professor of Medicine at Harvard Medical School and as an Adjunct Assistant Professor at Harvard School of Public Health, Author of 6 leading books on healthcare law and policy, Michael is a thought leader, pioneering legal strategies and solutions for clients in traditional and emerging health and wellness markets.
 CV.